Using Conditioner in Your Pool

 How Pool Conditioner Works

-Not only will chlorine burn off when sanitizing water, but it can also be dissipated by the sun’s UV rays if not protected.
-This protection is from cyanuric acid (CYA) in your pool that is provided by Leslie’s Conditioner.
-If there is no CYA in the water, up to 90% of your chlorine may burn off in 2 hours.
-Ideally, your CYA level should range from 30–50 parts per million for pools using tabs and 80-100 parts per million for salt pools.
+Not only will chlorine burn off when sanitizing water, but the sun’s UV rays can also dissipate it much more quickly if not protected.
+This protection comes from Cyanuric Acid (CYA) in your pool.
+Products like Leslie’s Conditioner increase CYA levels.
+If there is no CYA in the water, up to 90% of your chlorine may burn off in as little as 2 hours.
+Ideally, your CYA level should range from 30–50 ppm (parts per million) for pools using trichlor chlorine tablets, and 50–100 ppm for salt pools.

 How Do You Add Conditioner to a Pool

-Adding Conditioner to your water is a process that is not complicated, but requires you to follow additional instructions carefully.
-Conditioner takes days, rather than minutes, to dissolve, unlike many chemicals.
-It also has a tendency to expand slightly once exposed to water.
-Because of this, the application process is different compared to adding a chemical like Soda Ash.
+Adding conditioner or stabilizer to your water is not a complicated process, but requires you to carefully follow product label instructions.
+Unlike many other pool chemicals, conditioner takes days, rather than minutes, to dissolve.
+It also tends to expand slightly once exposed to water.
+Because of this, the application process is different compared to adding a chemical like pool shock or soda ash.

-- Determine the correct amount of conditioner needed to reach your intended target of between 30-50 parts per million (ppm) or 80-100 parts per million (ppm).
-Your cyanuric acid levels can be tested using a home test kit or visiting a local Leslie’s.
+- Determine the correct amount of conditioner needed to reach your intended target of Cyanuric Acid levels.
+Depending on the type of sanitizer you have, this should either be between 30–50 ppm or 80–100 ppm.
+Your Cyanuric Acid levels can be tested using a home test kit or visiting your local Leslie’s for a free in-store AccuBlue® water test.

-- Remove the skimmer and filter basket from your system.
+- Remove the skimmer and pump baskets from your system.
 Baskets can halt the flow of conditioner into the filter once it’s added.

 - Replace all lids that were removed to take the baskets out of your system.

-- Continue running your pump for one hour after the addition of conditioner.
+- Continue running your pump for one hour after adding pool conditioner.

 - Replace all baskets in your system.

-- At night, make sure to run your system for at least 8 hours to help the conditioner dissolve.
+- At night, make sure to run your system for at least 8 hours to help the conditioner finish dissolving.

 - Avoid backwashing or cleaning your filter for 48 hours after the addition of this product.
 Because it takes multiple days for conditioner to dissolve, if the filter is cleaned only 24 hours later, some product will be removed with it.

-- Retest your water in 7 days to ensure your CYA is within the necessary range.
+- Retest your water in 7 days to ensure your CYA is within the ideal range.